Complete folder structure, file descriptions, and integration guide for all three Go applications

 Four admin console pages.
 The Trinity Beast Command Center (trinity-beast-command-center.html) provides a real-time dashboard for monitoring the LPO server. newsletteradmin.html, emailadmin.html, and supportadmin.html provide administration interfaces for newsletters, email, and support tickets respectively.

-The complete The Trinity Beast Documentation Library — 21 HTML documents plus an index page.
-The index page groups documents by category (Core Reference, Architecture, Data & Reports, Operations, Performance).
-All documents follow the same dark-theme HTML convention and are accessible from the subscription page at cpmp-site.org/docs/.
+The complete Trinity Beast Documentation Library — 30 technical documents, 2 interactive dashboards (analytics + KCC live), and an index page.
+The index page groups documents by category (Core Reference, Architecture & Infrastructure, Data & Reports, Operations & Lifecycle, Performance).
+All documents follow the same dark-theme HTML convention with shared docs-common.css and are accessible at cpmp-site.org/docs/.

 images/ contains 55+ assets including impact photos, favicons, and QR codes. icons/ has 4 SVG crypto token icons used on the subscription page. videos/ contains 6 MP4 impact videos embedded on category pages. originals/ holds pre-redesign pages for reference only — these are NOT deployed to S3.